-["target/debug/greprs", "needle", "haystack"]
+["target/debug/minigrep", "needle", "haystack"]

-You may notice that the first value in the vector is “target/debug/greprs”, which is the name of our binary. ’ The reasons for this are out of the scope of this chapter, but ’ we’ll need to remember this as we save the two arguments we need.
+You may notice that the first value in the vector is “target/debug/minigrep”, which is the name of our binary.
+The reasons for this are out of the scope of this chapter, but we’ll need to remember this as we save the two arguments we need.

 Saving the Argument Values in Variables

-Printing out the value of the vector of arguments just illustrated that waywe’re able to access ’the values specified as command line arguments from our program.
-That’s not what we actually want to do, though, we want to save the values of the two arguments in variables so that we can use the values in our program.
+Printing out the value of the vector of arguments has illustrated that the program is able to access the values specified as command line arguments.
+That’s not what we actually our end goal, though.
+We want to save the values of the two arguments in variables so that we can use the values in our program.
 Let’s do that as shown in Listing 12-2:

 Filename: src/main.rs